 ALL OF THE ACTIVITIES AND SERVICES LISTED BELOW ARE INCLUDED IN THE HOLIDAY PRICE

-- Flights: return flights from London Heathrow to Ivalo (via Helsinki) (flight routes subject to change)
+- Flights: Direct return flights from London Gatwick to Ivalo (flight routes subject to change)

 - Transfers: return airport transfers

-- Activities: cross-country skiing and snowshoeing, husky safari, reindeer sleigh ride, traditional Christmas dinner, Northern Lights walk, 2 x Northern Lights by snowmobile-pulled sleigh and Northern Lights snowshoeing (the order of activities is subject to change)
+- The following activities are included: snowshoeing, husky safari, reindeer sleigh ride, Northern Lights by snowmobile-pulled sleigh and 2 x Northern Lights snowshoeing (the order of activities is subject to change)